florianschanda/spark_2014/docs/ug/en/appendix/gnatprove_limitations.rst

    error is emitted for any use of the 'Update attribute on multidimensional unconstrained arrays.

 #.
-The difference between the floating-point values +0 and -0 (as defined in
+The difference between the floating-point values +0 and -0 (as
-   IEEE-754 standard) is ignored in proof.
+   defined in IEEE-754 standard) is ignored by Alt-Ergo (but not by CVC4 or Z3).
 This is correct for all programs that do not exploit the difference in bit-pattern between +0 and -0.
 For example, the following specially crafted program is proved by |GNATprove| but fails at run time due to a division by zero, because function ``Magic`` exploits the difference of bit-pattern between +0 and -0 by using ``Unchecked_Conversion`` to return a different integer value for arguments +0 and -0.

    .. code-block:: ada